 - Public behaviour in Ireland http://www.executiveplanet.com/business-culture-in/132348030286.html

 In business environments first names are commonly used.
 However, as a golden rule, it is advisable to follow the example set by your Irish associates.
 If an Irish counterpart addresses you by your title and last name, you should do the same.
-Later on, when your relationship has developed, it is reasonable to assume that first names will be used.
-In Ireland terms like “sir” and “madam” are very seldom used.
+Later on, when your relationship has developed, you can use first names.
+In Ireland, people seldom use terms like “sir” and “madam”.

-The Irish do not draw overt attention to academic qualifications or personal achievements, unlike the nationals of many other European countries.
-Only if an Irish counterpart has been to a renowned academic institution, can it be expected that this will be mentioned at some point during the conversation.
-Generally, it is seen as arrogant to discuss one’s own academic or professional accomplishments.
-Such behaviour usually results in the speaker being laughed at.
+The Irish do not draw overt attention to academic qualifications or personal achievements, unlike the many other European countries.
+Only if an Irish counterpart has been to a renowned academic institution, they will mention at some point during the conversation.
+Generally, they find it arrogant to discuss one’s own academic or professional accomplishments.
+Such behaviour usually results in laughing at the speaker.
 Simply put, in Ireland, titles, whether professional or academic, don’t necessarily command respect and their use is perceived as a form of boasting.
 Irish people believe that respect and the esteem of others must be earned.

-In business correspondence, particularly during the initial stage, last names preceded by “Mr.”, “Mrs.”, or “Ms.” should be used.
+In business correspondence, particularly during the initial stage,you should use last names preceded by “Mr.”, “Mrs.”, or “Ms.”.
 However, similarly to the practice when speaking, the Irish tend to move quickly on to first names.

 When in Ireland you may come across many slang words that are typical of the local culture.
 Most probably, you will hear the Irish addressing themselves “yer wan” referring to anyone of the female sex or “yer man” which is the male equivalent.